precice/precice.github.io/pages/docs/fundamentals/fundamentals-literature-guide.md

 {% endif %}
 {% endfor %}

-For the OpenFOAM adapter, a reference paper is under review.

-For the OpenFOAM, CalculiX, SU2, and code_aster adapters, as well as for the concept of an adapter, please read and cite this overview paper:
+For the CalculiX, SU2, and code_aster adapters, as well as for the concept of an adapter, please read and cite this overview paper:

 {% for pub in site.publications %}
 {% if pub.title == "Official preCICE Adapters for Standard Open-Source Solvers" %}